hiltmon/hiltmon.com/source/_posts/2013-01-07-the-entirety-of-information.markdown

 categories:
 ---

-{% blockquote Test %}
+{% blockquote %}
+I possess a device in my pocket that is capable of accessing the entirety of information known to man.

+I use it to look at pictures of cats and get in arguments with strangers.
 {% endblockquote %}
-> I possess a device in my pocket that is capable of accessing the entirety of information known to man.
->
-> I use it to look at pictures of cats and get in arguments with strangers.

 In answer to:

-If someone from the 1950s suddenly appeared today, what would be the most difficult thing to explain to them about life today?
+**If someone from the 1950s suddenly appeared today, what would be the most difficult thing to explain to them about life today?**

 Source: [@Bill_Gross](https://twitter.com/Bill_Gross/status/288115780531412992)